And as proud as I am to be part of that unbroken string, I sense a common emotion here, and that is a certain aggregate readiness for Rush to be back.

 One thing we'll definitely do is take some more of your calls at 1-800-282-2882.

-We're gonna talk about your transportation needs.
+We're going to talk about your transportation needs.

-When government takes action that prods you toward one of these or away from the other, or really toward anything or away from anything, results not always great.
+When government takes action that prods you toward one of these or away from the other or really toward anything or away from anything, results not always great.

 Ah, the Postal Service, always the talk show host's friend.

-I I know a ton of people.
+I know a ton of people.

-Uh first of all, everybody that does this for a living hosts a show, you better be kind to your local letter carriers because all they do is listen to you.
+You better be kind to your local letter carriers because all they do is listen to you.

 And I love these people.